rli99/undr_rover/README.txt

                                 read is discarded.
 Defaults to 25.
     --reference FILE            Reference sequences in FASTA format.
     --id_info FILE              File containing rs ID information in vcf format.
+    --thorough                  If this parameter is set, gapped alignment will be used for all reads in which 2 or more SNV's are found.
+Defaults to False.
+    --snvthresh N               Only applicable if --thorough is not set.
+Gapped alignment will be used for reads which have 2 SNV's within N bases of each other.
+Defaults to 1.
     --out FILE                  Output file containing called variants.
     --log FILE                  Logs progress in specified file, defaults to stdout.